HOME—US Scouting—BSA History

 Boy Scouting was the BSA's original program, begun in 1910.
 Youth members have always been called either Boy Scouts or simply Scouts.
 Since the admission of girls in 2019, the terms 'Boy Scout' and 'Boy Scouting' are now obsolete.
-The BSA program formerly called the Boy Scout Division or simply Boy Scouting has been officially renamed 'Scouts BSA' (but note that the overall corporation will still be called the Boy Scouts of America).
+The BSA program formerly called the Boy Scout Division or simply Boy Scouting has been officially renamed 'Scouts BSA'.
+Now, five years later, the organization is changing its name from Boy Scouts of America to Scouting America.

 Age Range.
 The upper age limit for Scout troops has always been 18.
 For almost 40 years, the entry age was 12.
 The BSA lowered the entry age to 11 in 1949, and has made several changes since then to make things more complicated: